-This is a venture that is growing rapidly.
-You can create videos in just about any area that you like — music, tutorials, opinions, comedy, movie reviews — anything you want . . . then put them on YouTube.
-You can then attach Google AdSense to the videos, which will overlay your videos with automatic ads.
-When viewers click on those ads, you will earn money from AdSense.
+This has become a very fast growing business.
+One can make videos in an area that you like — it can be in music, tutorials in any field such as makeup tutorials, drawing tutorials, vlogging and many more like these, reviewing, unboxing experience, reactions, comedy etc., anything which you think people are going to like.
+Upload these video on YouTube.
+One can then attach Google AdSense code to the videos.
+This will overlay the videos with automatic ads.
+When the viewers on your videos will click on those ads, one will earn money from AdSense.